 When we first become interested in Meditation we often approach it for a benefit, or from curiosity.
 The ‘benefit’ approach may be for better mental performance, or it may be to overcome a stress factor or anxiety.
 Whether for curiosity, performance, or stress-relief, we have an approach for you here at Melbourne Yoga & Meditation Centre.
-We offer private lessons, group classes, courses & workshops.
+We offer private lessons because that is the best and quickest way to get started.
 Get started now, or read on…

 Proof of Meditation

 If our Yoga does not lead to Meditation then it is not Yoga.